IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 Create the frontend and menu item build configurations.
 These configurations will be used to register the frontend and the menu item to the framework at build time.

-Define a frontend implementation and a menu item implementation in the top-level `frontends-and-menuitems.gradle.kts` file so it can be used in all projects, including tests.
+Define a frontend implementation and a menu item implementation.
+These can also be defined in a top-level Gradle file (e.g. `frontends-and-menuitems.gradle.kts`) so it can be used in a multi-project build, including the tests.

-Create `<rootDir>/frontends-and-menuitems.gradle.kts`:
+Create `examples/plugin/app/build.gradle.kts`:

 ```kotlin
 import com.tomtom.ivi.buildsrc.dependencies.ExampleModuleReference